dbt-labs/docs.getdbt.com/website/docs/docs/quickstarts/dbt-cloud/redshift-qs.md

     );
     ```

 9. Now we need to copy the data from S3.
+This enables you to run queries in this guide for demonstrative purposes; it's not an example of how you would do this for a real project.
 Make sure to update the S3 location, iam role, and region.
 You can find the S3 and iam role in your outputs from the CloudFormation stack.
 Find the stack by searching for `CloudFormation` in the search bar, then clicking **Stacks** in the CloudFormation tile.

     ```sql
     copy jaffle_shop.customers( id, first_name, last_name)